-According to the Center for Disease Control and Prevention (CDC), tobacco contains over 7,000 different chemicals.
+According to the Centers for Disease Control and Prevention (CDC), tobacco contains over 7,000 chemicals.
 Hundreds of them are proven to be toxic, and at least 70 are cancerous.

 This is a byproduct of metabolized nicotine and is used as a marker to show that something has been exposed to tobacco.
-As such, secondhand smoke leaves a real biological mark on your parrot.
+So, secondhand smoke leaves a real biological mark on your parrot.

 Parrots can sustain damage to their ‘lungs’ from secondhand smoke.
 They may have a reduced lung capacity, have difficulty exercising, or struggle to breathe at higher altitudes.

-An issue unique to parrots will be aspergillosis.
-This is usually caused by exposure to fungal spores and mold.
+An issue unique to parrots is aspergillosis, usually caused by exposure to fungal spores and mold.
 However, the toxins in cigarettes can have the same effects.

 High Blood Pressure And Heart Issues

-Nicotine is a stimulant and depressant, which affects the central nervous system.
-Because of this, humans and parrots can develop high blood pressure from exposure to secondhand smoke.
-However, parrots may develop it more quickly due to the complex set of blood vessels in their lungs.
+For this reason, humans and parrots can develop high blood pressure from exposure to secondhand smoke.
+However, parrots may develop it sooner due to the complex blood vessels in their lungs.

-When paired with their fast-paced metabolism, parrots are efficient but delicate creatures.
-High blood pressure can lead to heart issues.
-Also, the chemicals found in nicotine may cause heart damage.
+When paired with their fast-paced metabolism, parrots are efficient but vulnerable creatures.
+Also, the chemicals found in nicotine can cause heart damage.

 Damaged Immune System

-This can be especially dangerous in young chicks.
-They may develop permanent health complications from any of the illnesses they fail to fight off.
+This can be especially dangerous in young chicks, which may develop permanent health complications from any of the illnesses they fail to fight off.

 Since parrots are diligent about cleaning their feathers, yours may continue preening in the hope of removing the substance.
-If it fails, it may become annoyed, uncomfortable, or destructive.
+If it fails, it may become angry, uncomfortable, or destructive.

 However, even a fully-feathered parrot can get dermatitis from secondhand smoke.
 This will be most common on the legs, where the protective barrier of feathers provides little protection.

 However, the most common reason is that the parrot removes its feathers and pecks at the bare skin.
-Infections can develop, causing the parrot to dig at vulnerable wounds.
+Infections can develop, causing the parrot to dig at vulnerable wounds with its beak.

 Can Parrots Get Addicted To Nicotine?

-The Department of Health for New York State claims that approximately 23.2% of adults smoke.
-Up to 98% of pigeons in New York City are addicted to nicotine.
+The Department of Health for New York State found that 23.2% of adults smoke, and up to 98% of pigeons in New York City are addicted to nicotine.